pelusa-v/local-git-help/README.md

 # Local Git help
-Tool to change local git account easily
+Tool to select local git account easily when you manage multiple accounts.
 ## Configure local environment:
 - Create a configuration file in "~" path with your git accounts: